Elizabeth Moore Aubin: United States ambassador to Algeria

-On April 15, 2021, President Joe Biden nominated Aubin to be the next United States Ambassador to Algeria.
+On April 15, 2021, President Joe Biden nominated Aubin to be the next United States ambassador to Algeria.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on June 9, 2021.
 The committee reported her favorably to the Senate floor on June 24, 2021.
 On December 18, 2021, the United States Senate confirmed her by voice vote.

 Aubin presented her credentials to President Abdelmadjid Tebboune on February 9, 2022.

+Nomination as U.S. ambassador to Cameroon

+On June 13, 2024, President Joe Biden nominated Aubin to serve as the United States ambassador to Cameroon.
+On June 18, 2024, her nomination was sent to the Senate.
+Her nomination is pending before the Senate Foreign Relations Committee.